RUCAIBox/RecBole/README.md

 ## The Team

-RecBole is developed and maintained by [RUC, BUPT, ECNU](https://www.recbole.io/about.html).
+RecBole is developed by [RUC, BUPT, ECNU](https://www.recbole.io/about.html), and maintained by RUC.

 Here is the list of our lead developers in each development phase.
 They are the souls of RecBole and have made outstanding contributions.